 - Are there any discounts available for cars that aren’t driven a lot?

 Because Jaguars are considered luxury vehicles, you could face limited options when it comes to insurance.

 Not all insurance companies cover luxury vehicles, and those that do might require you to carry specialty insurance since they cost a lot more to replace and repair than most other vehicles.

 What to Know About Jaguar

-The first Jaguar car was manufactured in Great Britain in 1935, and since then, the company has consistently pushed industry boundaries in an effort to create high-quality luxury vehicles.
+The precursor, the Swallow Sidecar Company, to the Jaguar brand was created in 1922 by William Lyons.
+The first Jaguar Land Rover Ltd. company car was manufactured in Great Britain in 1935, and since then, the company has consistently pushed industry boundaries in an effort to create high-quality luxury vehicles.

-Understanding how the car you own affects your insurance premiums puts you ahead of the game.
+Understanding how becoming a Jaguar driver affects your insurance premiums puts you ahead of the game.

 The more information you have, the easier it is to shop for a car insurance policy with confidence.*While we make every effort to keep our site updated, please be aware that "timely" information on this page, such as quote estimates, or pertinent details about companies, may only be accurate as of its last edit day.
 Huntley Wealth & Insurance Services and its representatives do not give legal or tax advice.
 Please consult your own legal or tax adviser.